lzrtag/LZRTag/Ruby/LasertagBase/docs/EventSymbols.md

 *TODO:* The gun number should be replaced by an ID string, when the gun configuration is moved to a Filesystem-based one (possibly by loading from JSON)

+###### :playerEnteredBeacon
+Triggered once when a player receives a new IR Beacon signal, of a beacon that he has not seen for the last 3s, to indicate that the Player entered a new zone.
+Payload is [thePlayer, beaconID]

+###### :playerInBeacon
+Triggered for every single beacon pulse a player receives from a IR Beacon.
+This can be useful to handle time-continuous beacon interaction, such as being healed by a beacon, or a capture point.
+Payload is [thePlayer, beaconID]

+###### :playerLeftBeacon
+Triggered once when a player does not see a beacon ID for at least 3s, indicating that the player has left a zone.
+Payload is [thePlayer, beaconID]

 ## Player life signals
 These signals are sent whenever the player's HP count or life status is changed,